AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 Sentry2 is a vision sensor which is designed by K210 - an advanced 64-bits RISC-V neural network processor.
 This device integrates a variety of advanced vision algorithms, which can meet the basic vision processing needs.
-The on-board ESP8285-WiFi chip can be programmed in Arduino IDE directly to realize online-recognition, image transmission, AIoT and other applications.
+The on-board ESP8285-WiFi chip can be programmed in Arduino IDE to realize online-recognition, image transmission, AIoT and other applications.
 ESP8285 can be used as a controller for K210 which is help for AI programming without external controller.

-We offer 2 edition: Enterprise Edition (marked E) and Consumer Edition (marked C).
+We offer 2 editions: Enterprise Edition (marked E) and Consumer Edition (marked C).

 Applications: Robots, Smart Cars, Creative Design, STEAM Education, Maker, Toys, AIoT

 .. image:: images/sentry2_top_bot_view_en.png

-**LED**: Different colors of light can reflect different recognition results.
+**LED**: Represents different detection states.

 **Camera**: Capture image data.
-Users can adjust image zoom, white balance, brightness, saturation and other parameters for camera settings.
+User can adjust the image zoom, white balance, brightness, saturation and other parameters for camera.

 **WiFi Antenna**: An ESP8285 Wifi Chip can realize online-recognition, image transmission, AIoT applications.

 **K210 Processor**: A powerful MCU with a neural network processing unit, dual-core 64-bits RISC-V processor.

-**SD Slot**: Support Micro-SD(TF) card for image storage (**Note：some SD card do not support, SPI communication only**)
+**SD Slot**: Support Micro-SD(TF) card for image storage (**Note：Not all the types of SD card are supported, SPI communication only**)

 **USB**: The onboard USB-UART chip can directly communicate and control with the computer, and firmware update.
 (**CAUTION：the USB power supply will be output through the 4pin communication port, DO NOT powered at the same time**)